mikro-orm/mikro-orm/docs/docs/upgrading-v3-to-v4.md

 by extending `BaseEntity` exported from `@mikro-orm/core`.
 If you do so, `wrap(entity)` will return your entity.

+## Custom types are now type safe

+Generic `Type` class has now two type arguments - the input and output types.
+Input type defaults to `string`, output type defaults to the input type.

+You might need to explicitly provide the types if your methods are strictly typed.

 ## `autoFlush` option has been removed

 The `flush` parameter of `persist()` and `remove()` methods is still there, but you